dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/starterpack/index.md

 This will run your code through eslint before compiling it – thus making sure it is all good and giving you warnings and errors otherwise.
 Not only will your editor show the errors - but the browser console will as well.

-From here on **all assignments** will all use an `.eslintrc` file as well as a `.babelrc` file.
+From here on **all assignments** will all use an `.eslintrc.json` file as well as a `.babelrc` file.
 Adhering to a code style and ES6 will at first seem annoying but you'll find ES6 to be a much more beautiful version of the language and over time will grow to appreciate the linting rules as well.
 This is also pretty much industry standard.

 ## SASS Webpack loader